phin3has/lowhangingbrute/README.md

 git clone https://github.com/awhitehatter/lowhangingbrute.git
 ```

-_IMPORTANT: First use update the main function with the correct paths to the required username/password lists_
+_IMPORTANT: First use update the main function (see line 234) with the correct paths to the required username/password lists_